 For each portfolio, please use the following guide of what the portfolio represents to determine which value to set for ShortSGReportingType (Note: this does not apply to sell-side clients - see below).
-As usual, an Admin user can set these values in the Portfolio screen in the UI or by uploading up updated Portfolio file (csv format).
+As usual, an Admin user can set these values in the Portfolio screen in the UI or by uploading up updated Portfolio file (CSV format).

 Please determine if the underlying investor/client will be reporting their short positions in Singapore on behalf of all of the assets they hold (for example if they've hired other external managers or manage money themselves) and have chosen to report.
-The reporting obligation is on them as legal holder, but they might choose to have their investment managers report for them, in which case they need to let you know (Section 6, MAS Guidance).
+The reporting obligation is on them as the legal holder, but they might choose to have their investment managers report for them, in which case they need to let you know (Section 6, MAS Guidance).

 In this situation, ShortSGReportingType should be configured on each portfolio as follows:

-- If the underlying investor wants you to disclose as discretionary manager, then populate NoThreshold for this property.
+- If the underlying investor wants you to disclose as a discretionary manager, then populate NoThreshold for this property.